 Right in the border zone here, with Russia just three miles to the east and Finland seven miles to the west - at it's closest the 885, the road that heads south down the Pasvik Valley, passes within half a mile of Norway's giant eastern neighbour.

 Øvre Pasvik Camping - Pasvik Valley

-An early 5.00am start, with the sun rising over a virtually cloudless Russian sky.
+An early 5.00am start, with the sun rising over the Russian border to the east.
 First thing was to try and pick up the Hawk Owl that was regular around the cabins, but no sign (in fact it eluded us all morning).
 Birds that were here and from the adjacent frozen lake and road, included Greenfinch, Great Tit, Willow Tit, Magpie, Hooded Crow, Raven, Pine Grosbeak (the first lifer of the trip), and Jon also had Siberian Tit (another lifer), two Jay and four Black Grouse.
 A drumming woodpecker sp eventually led to brief, distant and poor flight views of a probable Lesser Spotted Woodpecker - the other highlight was a calling Tengmalm's (Boreal) Owl.